troglobit/troglobit.github.io/_posts/2017-09-30-set-up-a-debian-ubuntu-apt-repository.markdown

 ### Developer

 It's now time for the developer(s) to upload the(ir) package(s) to the `/srv/deb/mini-dinstall/incoming/` directory.

+    $ scp troglobit-archive-keyring_* server:/srv/deb/mini-dinstall/incoming/

-Run `mini-dinstall` as follows from the command line, or start it in daemon mode:
+Then run `mini-dinstall` in batch mode from the command line, or start it in daemon mode:

     $ mini-dinstall --config /srv/deb/.mini-dinstall.conf --batch